 - 2 tablespoons water

-Melt the butter in a medium saucepan, and mix in the butter and flour.
-Stir in the sugar and corn syrup.
+- Melt the butter in a medium saucepan, and mix in the butter and white sugar.
+Stir in the corn syrup.
 Heat over medium heat.